-The 5 Stages of a Social Security Claim
+The 5 Stages Of A Social Security Claim

 Federal District Court Appeal

-No Fees Unless Your Social Security Claim is Successful
+No Fees Unless Your Social Security Claim Is Successful

 Attorney’s fees in Social Security Claims are paid out of the benefits received and only if an individual is successful.
-Fees are capped by the Social Security Administration at $6,000.00 through the Hearing stage.
-Once the case proceeds beyond the Hearing stage and gets into the Court system, additional fees may be ordered.
+Fees are capped by the Social Security Administration at $6,000 through the ALJ hearing stage.
+Once the case proceeds beyond the hearing stage and gets into the court system, additional fees may be ordered.